Each Rolling Thunder event organization (requirements, slot assignation etc)

 For both companies the following vehicles are available:

-A helicopter and a logistical team is available for logistical support.
+A logistical team is available for logistical support.

 The respawn feature is configured so that it allows a continuous flow of gameplay, but also gives room for units to make critical moves / strikes in times their opponent is recovering.
 That way you gain terrain and if all well and continued, you will be able to seize and hold your objective sectors.
 Respawn delays are not very long.
 However, penalty for death are not to be taken lightly as, due to to the large maps, it will take quite some time to get back into the area of operations.
 Since the maps are quite large, recon teams have a very essential role.
-Recon vehicles do not respawn when deserted, as recons are often away from their vehicle in a dismounted observation post.
+Recon vehicles, when deserted, respawn when the crew is more than 1500 m from the vehicle, as recons are often away from their vehicle in a dismounted observation post.

 *A vehicle/aircraft is counted as deserted when the driver/ pilot seat has been unoccupied for more then the allowed amount of time